franckysolo/fs-sound/README.md

 ## Installation on Ubuntu
 Download the fs-sound zip file
-Extract the zip in the directory ycdou want to record your wave files Make an alias in your .bash_aliases
+Extract the zip in the directory you want to store your wave files
+Make an alias in your .bash_aliases
 ```
 alias='/my/audio/directory/fs-sound/src/./fs-sound.php'